 Clinical rye grass staggers was observed in merino weaners grazing the paddock in early January before the trial was set up.
-With heavy late summer/early autumn rain staggers stopped but re-emerged in mid-May for about one month and stopped in late June when the trial finished.
+With heavy late summer/early autumn rain staggers stopped but reemerged in mid-May for about one month and stopped in late June when the trial finished.
 The number of sheep with staggers was higher in the control group throughout this period and the severity of staggers was more severe in the control group with 23% of sheep observed with staggers had a staggers score of 4/5 in the control when the number of sheep with staggers peaked in late May to early June and only one sheep (8%) had a staggers score of 4/5 in the Elitox group at this time.
-The number of weaners with staggers was assessed in the paddocks rather than handling sheep over the period when staggers was evident between mid-May to mid-June so it is likely the numbers observed with staggers is an under-estimate as weaners with mild staggers could have been missed.
+The number of weaners with staggers was assessed in the paddocks rather than handling sheep over the period when staggers is an under-estimate as weaners with mild staggers could have been missed.
 No other behavioural signs or differences between groups were observed over this period, in terms of evidence of sheep seeking shelter or standing around water, presumably because temperatures were cool by mid-May and Ergovaline levels were only marginally toxic during this period.
 Lolitrem B levels peaked in late April and this coincided with the observation that staggers occurred in May.
 Table 4.47 summarises the staggers observations during the trial.

+March April Mid May Mid June

+Early Early

+May June

-March April Early May Mid May Early June Mid June Control 0/81 0/81 0/81 13/81 22/81 2/81 Treatment Elitox 0/81 0/81 0/81 3/81 12/81 2/81 ns ns ns p = 0.002 p =0.002 ns
+Control 0/81 0/81 0/81 13/81 22/81 2/81

+0/81 0/81 0/81 3/81 12/81 2/81

+Treatment

+Elitox

+ns ns ns p =0.002 ns

+p =

+0.002